mattymo18/Mariokart/README.md

 #### Data
 Data is taken from Kaggle and can be found [here](https://www.kaggle.com/barelydedicated/mariokart8)

-Data will need to be in source_data Directory with the follow names: \
+Data will need to be in source_data Directory with the following names: \
 bodies.csv \
 characters.csv \
 gliders.csv \